satyamn96/react_app/README.md

 ### 'Today i have Learn and Implement About Controlled , UnControlled & High Order Component'

 ### 'Learn & Implement about Routing'

+### 'Learn About API GET Method and About Postman'